gamernoob59/CCP-reporter-bot/README.md

-Fun in-progress bot that reports when someone says something the CCP may not like, or says something the CCP might like.
+Fun in-progress python Discord bot that reports when someone says something the CCP may not like, or says something the CCP might like.
 Phrases can be easily edited.

 **IMPORTANT:**
 Remember to set the Permissions role correctly.